ckir/phpjsonrpc/README.md

 Pull Requests
 =============
 Are very wellcome.
 Please contribute something that you don't want to rewrite again.
+Just one limitation.
+Since Heroku kills any script at 30 sec, please don't send methods that take longer.